bug400/capasm/README.md

 A special acknowledgement goes to
 [Everett Kaser](https://www.kaser.com/hp85.html).
-He formerly wrote the HP-83/85 Assembler ROM software which is a heroic deed compared to writing an assembler in Python without any constraints concerning memory or CPU speed.
+He formerly wrote the HP-83/85 Assembler ROM software, which is a heroic deed compared to writing an assembler in Python without any constraints concerning memory or CPU speed.

 On his website you can download his HP85/HP87 emulator and a powerful disassembler (CAPDIS) for the Capricorn CPU.
 His  documentation
-[Understanding how the HP85 Works from the Inside](https://groups.io/g/hpseries80/wiki/1884), the source files he disassembled from the ROM binaries and his warm support were essential for me to get this software done.
+[Understanding how the HP85 Works from the Inside](https://groups.io/g/hpseries80/wiki/1884), the source files he disassembled from the ROM binaries, and his warm support were essential for me to get this software done.